Your first game in 15 minutes

 • winner title and subtitle

-Use Simple Mode for the first test, then save the reward.
+Use Simple Mode for this first test, then save the reward.

-Return to the Wheel of Fortune touchpoint, open Outcomes, and keep Random Chance for the first version.
+Return to the Wheel of Fortune game, open Outcomes, and keep Random Chance for this first version.

-Open the winning option and select the reward you just created.
-Leave Scheduled Rewards for later, once the basic publish flow already works.
+Open the winning option and select the reward you created.
+Leave Scheduled Rewards for later, once the basic publish flow works.

 Save the wheel, then click Publish in the campaign.

-After publishing, return to Build -> Touchpoints and use Share or Preview on the Wheel of Fortune touchpoint to open the live URL or QR code on a phone.
+After publishing, return to Build -> Touchpoints and use Share or Preview on the Wheel of Fortune game to open the live link or QR code on a phone.

-If your campaign uses a landing page, use the landing page link or QR code there instead of the direct touchpoint URL.
+If your campaign uses a landing page, open the landing-page link or QR code instead of the direct game link.

-Play the wheel once end to end so you can confirm the title, reward, and winner message all behave as expected in Pages.
+Play the wheel once from start to finish.
+Confirm the title, reward, and winner message all behave as expected in OmniLab Pages.

 What players see

-For a simple first build, participants usually land directly on the game page rather than a multi-touchpoint landing page.
+For a simple first game, participants usually land straight on the game page rather than a landing page.
 They see your title and subtitle, the wheel itself, and, if you added a description, a How to play? drawer.

-When the game starts, the wheel shows the configured experience.
-After the spin, the participant sees the reward outcome immediately.
-In some configurations they can also see actions such as Show Results or Go to summary.
+When the game starts, the wheel shows the experience you set up.
+After the spin, the participant sees their reward right away.
+Depending on your setup, they may also see actions such as Show Results or Go to summary.

-If desktop play is disabled for the touchpoint, desktop visitors see a QR code instead of the live wheel.
+If desktop play is turned off for the game, desktop visitors see a QR code instead of the live wheel.

-If validation is still blocked after those checks, reopen Custom Wheel Configuration and confirm the wheel setup was saved with a pointer image.
-A Wheel of Fortune cannot publish until the wheel design itself is complete.
+Still blocked after those checks?
+Reopen Custom Wheel Configuration and confirm the wheel was saved with a pointer image.
+A Wheel of Fortune cannot publish until its wheel design is complete.

 What to try next